infotus/mobile-app-docs/docs/technical/API/request.md

 ---
-title: API's
+title: Request
-weight: 4
+weight: 1
 ---
-# API's Documentation

-## AWS API's
+## API's

 `APIService` provides a set of functions to interact with the Cheer Supports API, handling various routes related to user data, login, points, purchases, and more.
 Each function is asynchronous, using Swift's concurrency features for network operations.
+There are addinotial APIs beside in APIService class.

 ### API Endpoints